stolostron/rhacm-docs/manage_cluster/cloud_conn_bare.md

 11. Click **Create**.
 When you create the cloud connection, it is added to the list of cloud connections.

-You can create a cluster that uses this cloud connection by completing the steps in [Creating an OpenShift cluster on bare metal] (create_bare.md).
+You can create a cluster that uses this cloud connection by completing the steps in [Creating an OpenShift cluster on bare metal](create_bare.md).

 ## Deleting your cloud connection
 {: #delete}